Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's buzzing over this.

-So far off course, this is starting, it's starting to feel like a James Bond movie.
+You know, this Malaysian airliner mystery, so far off course, this is starting, it's starting to feel like a James Bond movie.

-You remember the original Thunderball, where the uh the bad guys actually essentially hijacked a high-tech British nuclear bomber with a nuclear bomb attached to it, and they hit it at the bottom of the ocean under a net.
+You remember the original Thunderball where the bad guys actually essentially hijacked a high-tech British nuclear bomber with a nuclear bomb attached to it.

 I'm just wondering if at some point this plane is found under the ocean under a net, and Obama will call a press conference and blame Spectre.

-It really is it's to watch all these experts just wild guess after wild guess and to listen to the tech community just express total amazement and surprise.
+It really is to watch all these experts just wild guess after wild guess and to listen to the tech community just express total amazement and surprise.

 We've got satellites, real-time satellites, real-time data going back and forth, GPS data, we got telemetry, we got, and they can't find it.

-Some people were doing Google Maps.
+Google Maps.

-Some people were going to Google Maps looking for the explosion.
+Honestly, folks, some people were going to Google Maps looking for the explosion.

 They think Google Maps is live.

-And if you zoom in, sometimes you'll catch an airliner en route somewhere over any over land over water.
+And if you zoom in, sometimes you'll catch an airliner en route somewhere over any over land, over water.

-I mean, not very many people actually search Google Maps for vast expanses of ocean.
+I mean, not very many people actually search Google Maps for vast expanses of ocean because nobody ever goes there.

 But now people have started doing that.